SteveVitali/node-mongo-rbac/README.md

 npm install node-mongo-rbac --save
 ```

-First, install the `RolePlugin` to your Role model and the
-`UserPlugin` to your User model.
+First, install the `UserPlugin` to your User model.

 For example:
 ```js